Focus Area Goals

-- Influencing the public and private sectors regarding substance use education, prevention and treatment issues by amplifying the needs, voices and experiences of impacted individuals, families and communities.
+Influence the public and private sectors regarding: (1) substance use disorder treatment, (2) harm reduction strategies, (3) drug policy reform by amplifying the needs, voices and experiences of impacted individuals, families, and communities.

-- Assisting impacted individuals and families through services that increase social support, enhance resilience and strengthen positive mental health and behavioral change.
+Assist impacted individuals and families through services that increase social support, enhance resilience, and strengthen positive health and behavioral change.

-- FREE Community Resource Center in Arlington Heights, IL offering education, resources, support, naloxone trainings, and treatment navigation.
-Our CRC provides workshops, seminars, recovery and support groups, group therapy programs, and continuing education for professionals (first responders, clinicians, prescribers, etc.).
+- Recovery Community Organization (RCO) in Arlington Heights, IL offering education, resources, support, naloxone trainings, harm reduction supplies and treatment navigation.
+We provide workshops, seminars, recovery and support groups, group therapy programs, and continuing education for professionals (first responders, clinicians, prescribers, etc.).
+Learn more by clicking here.

 - Community-wide implementation of comprehensive opioid awareness and overdose prevention strategies.